Martine Ouellet

 Martine Ouellet (/fr/; born April 8, 1969) is a Canadian politician who served as leader of the Bloc Québécois from 2017 to 2018.
 She was the Minister of Natural Resources in the Quebec government from 2012 to 2014.

 Ouellet was first elected to the National Assembly of Quebec in a by-election on July 5, 2010, representing the electoral district of Vachon, standing as a candidate for Parti Québécois.

-On May 14, 2021, Ouellet announced her return to politics by creating a new provincial party: Climat Québec.
+On May 14, 2021, Ouellet announced her return to politics by creating a new provincial party, named Climat Québec.

 Early life and education

 Ouellet is from the South Shore.
 She graduated with a degree in mechanical engineering from McGill University in 1992 and received an M.B.A from the HEC Montreal.
 Prior to her first election, Ouellet worked as an engineer for Hydro-Québec.

 Political career

 Provincial

 Ouellet was elected to the National Assembly of Quebec in a by-election on July 5, 2010, representing the electoral district of Vachon, standing as a candidate for Parti Québécois.

 After the Parti Québécois won the 2012 election, she was appointed as Minister of Natural Resources in the Marois government.
 She held the position until the government's defeat in the 2014 election.
 Ouellet contested the leadership of the Parti Québécois in 2015 and in 2016, placing third both times.